mrkkrp/markkarpov.com/post/smart-constructors-that-cannot-fail.md

   -> Refined (ps `AddProp` p) a
 ```

-…to learn a new fact about my refined value.
+…to learn a new fact about a refined value.

-The clever thing about `name` here is that it allows to determine both `qs`
+The clever thing about `name` here is that it allows us to determine both
-and `p` without enumerating them explicitly.
-You may be wondering what the
+`qs` and `p` without enumerating them explicitly.
+You may be wondering what
-heck is `vs`, but that will be clearer from examples.
+`vs` is for, but that will be clearer from examples.

 First, `IpProp` demands something to be formalized: